 Vital statistics: Over 3,000 students.
 Male to female ratio is 35:65.
 Undergraduate courses include media and marketing, journalism, business and marketing, early years and educational studies, humanities, and English and history.
 It was one of the first universities to offer courses in forensic psychology and sports journalism.

 Added value: Close links with industries and an emphasis on gaining practical experience including professional work placements.
 In fact, it was the first university to offer professional work placements with every degree, and these still form an integral, assessed part of every degree.
-A 3G Astroturf Pitch opened in 2012, a £2m sports centre opened in 2007, and a £5m library and computing centre opened in 2003.
+A 3G Astroturf Pitch opened in 2012 in addition to the £2m sports centre that opened in 2007.
 Purpose-built media centre housing TV production, editing and sound recording gear has undergone a major refit recently, with upgrades including a fully-fitted suite of Apple Mac computers.
 The university is investing millions of pounds into providing new facilities.
 These include a new learning and teaching building.
 Planned for development by 2016, it will include increased library facilities, modern teaching spaces, and a social space with a café.
 Following on from the 2010 development of All Saints Court, the university’s newest halls of residence (which were nominated for a building excellence award) are expected to open in 2016.
 The residence will feature 250 ensuite bedrooms, Wi-Fi and self-catering facilities.